-My dear brother and sister from the community, If someone happens to come to you, speaking ill, tale-carrying or backbiting members or du’āt of your community, remember that this person does not wish good.
-It is people like this that destroy communities, cause families to split and friends to fight each other.
+My brother and sister, If someone comes to you, speaking improperly, telling lies, or backbiting members or teachers of your community, realise that this person does not wish you well.
+People like him damage communities, causing families to split and friends to turn against one another.

 With their tongue, these tale-carriers destroy the reputation of du’āt or members of your community.
 The end result of this behaviour is either removing the credibility of those respected until you completely disassociate yourself from them and stop attending their lessons, or completely abstain the salafī masjid all together, al-Fudayl said, “When backbiting appears, brotherhood for Allah will disappear; and at that time you will be like things plated with gold and silver: wooden on the inside, [merely] looking good on the outside.”1